Biodiversity strategies

 Soil regeneration

-Definition Soil regeneration restores and enhances soil health, biodiversity, and ecosystem function through physical, chemical and biological interventions.
+Definition Soil regeneration restores and enhances soil health, biodiversity, and ecosystem function through physical, chemical and biological interventions1.
 Key considerations include rebuilding of soil organic matter, structure, invertebrate populations, microbiomes, and nutrient cycling.
-Healthy soils are characterised by structure that allows drainage and gas exchange and organic matter that stores and releases nutrients and water…
+Healthy soils are characterised by structure that allows drainage and gas exchange (supporting healthy plant roots) and organic matter (that stores and…

 -